kedMertens/synthsTradeWhisperer/README.md

 introduction seeds are used to set a mood for new text at the end details of trade are provided.

 Bot is deployed and can be found at https://twitter.com/TradeWisperer

+Delay is set to 5 min and threshold 1000$